Astros vs. White Sox Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has four doubles, six home runs, 20 walks and 24 RBI (34 total hits).
-He has swiped five bases.
+- Kyle Tucker has five doubles, six home runs, 21 walks and 25 RBI (35 total hits).
+He has swiped six bases.

 Tucker Recent Games